plumbis/ansible-cumulus-upgrade/l2-demo/README.md

 For the spine devices, the same principals will be used, but on a single spine at a time.

 ## Configuration Recovery Process
-If you want to restore configuration files to the networking devices, from the l2-demo directory, run the configs-restore.yml playbook to copy the configuration files from the backup location to the networking devices.
+If you want to restore configuration files to the networking devices, from the l2-demo directory, run the leaf-config-restore.yml or spine-config-restore.yml playbook to copy the configuration files from the backup location to the networking devices.

+## Troubleshooting
+There are several troubleshooting playbooks included in this demo.
+To run the playbooks, simply "ansible-playbook 'insert playbook name here'.
+Be sure to run these playbooks from the l2-demo directory or direct Ansible to the correct inventory.